 POLICY/PROGRAMMES RESPONSIBLE DEPARTMENT SUBJECT MATTER Reconstruction & Development Programme (RDP) Office of the Presidency Development planning and service delivery Local Economic Development.
 Growth, Employment & Redistribution Strategy (GEAR) Office of the Presidency A (macro-economic) strategy for rebuilding and restructuring the economy.
-Contents include fiscal policy; monetary and exchange rate policy; trade, industrial and small enterprise policies; social and sectoral policies; public investment and asset restructuring; employment, wages and training; and policy Integrated Sustainable Rural Development Strategy (ISRDS) Office of the Presidency The ISRDS is designed to realize a vision that will attain socially cohesive rural communities with viable institutions, sustainable economies and universal access to social amenities, able to attract and retain a skilled and knowledgeable people, who are equipped to contribute to growth and development.
+Contents include fiscal policy; monetary and exchange rate policy; trade, industrial and small enterprise policies; social and sectoral policies; public investment and asset restructuring; employment, wages and training; and policy coordination.
+Integrated Sustainable Rural Development Strategy (ISRDS) Office of the Presidency The ISRDS is designed to realize a vision that will attain socially cohesive rural communities with viable institutions, sustainable economies and universal access to social amenities, able to attract and retain a skilled and knowledgeable people, who are equipped to contribute to growth and development.
 Urban Development Framework Department of Human Settlements Seeks to accommodate the growth and job creation orientation of GEAR with the more re-distributive and >people development= association of the RDP.
 It does so through the accommodation of the need to stimulate local economic development and enhanced global competitiveness of South African cities.
-Rural Development Framework (RDF) Department of Rural Development and Land The RDF asserts a powerful poverty focus.
-It describes how government working with rural people aims to
+Rural Development Framework Department of Rural The RDF asserts a powerful poverty focus.
+It describes

-POLICY/PROGRAMMES RESPONSIBLE DEPARTMENT SUBJECT MATTER Reform achieve a rapid and sustained reduction in rural poverty.
+POLICY/PROGRAMMES RESPONSIBLE DEPARTMENT SUBJECT MATTER (RDF) Development and Land Reform how government working with rural people aims to achieve a rapid and sustained reduction in rural poverty.
 The New Growth Path Framework There is growing consensus that creating decent work, reducing inequality and defeating poverty can only happen through a new growth path founded on a restructuring of the South African economy to improve its performance in terms of labour absorption as well as the composition and rate of growth.
 To achieve that step change in growth and transformation of economic conditions requires hard choices and a shared Determination as South Africans to see it through.
 Local Agenda (LA 21) Department of Agriculture, Forestry and Fisheries & Department of Water and Environmental Affairs Blueprint for Sustainable Development.
 Delivering basic environmental, social and economic services.
 Local level planning.
 Sustainable development of local urban settlements and communities.
-Limpopo Development Plan (LDP) Office of the Premier (Limpopo) Placing the economy on a new growth path capable of delivering decent work and sustainable livelihoods on a scale that will enable us to achieve the target of halving unemployment by 2014.
-To grow the Limpopo economy with a strong emphasis on identified growth points
+Limpopo Employment, Growth and Development Plan (LEGDP) Office of the Premier Placing the economy on a new growth path capable of delivering decent work and sustainable livelihoods on a scale that will enable us to achieve the target of halving unemployment by 2014.